awadivkar/AIRISSims/README.md

 * Simulate accurate night sky
   * Naive implementation done, although this doesn't include any DSOs and it might not completely work during poles.
 Also uses the Initial GAIA Source List, far from the most comprehensive catalog out there.
   * Another addendum to this would be also simulating the exact limits of our field of view.
 We're blocked by certain objects (like the balloon we're attached to) so a lot of our FOV is occulted.
+* Make the PSF a radial mask instead of a square

 ## Contact